search

 What if You Want to Defer More than One Script?

-To defer multiple scripts using this method, you need to create an array, loop through that array, and add defer to each script.
-Add the following code to your functions.php file and include your handles in line 2:
+To defer multiple scripts with script_loader_tag, build an array of handles and loop through it.
+Add this to your functions.php with your handles in line 2:

 function add_defer_attribute($tag, $handle) {